Hi, I’m Tabitha 🙂

 How we talk and think about motherhood matters.
 If we think it’s only hard and frustrating, it will always feel that way.
 I’m passionate about eliminating the myth that motherhood dooms us to a joyless life!
 Let’s stop striving to make motherhood look perfect and instead enjoy what’s real.

-Life can be overwhelming and stressful, so I’ll help you streamline as much as possible by putting the regular day-to-day activities and chores into efficient, effective routines with helpful tips along the way.
+Life can be overwhelming and stressful.
+When you know who you are, what you want and you’re aligned with your purpose in life, you know exactly how to prioritize.
+I help you streamline as much as possible by putting the regular day-to-day activities and chores into efficient, effective routines with helpful tips along the way.
 It may take a little effort to get a habit started, but once you do, the energy you save will pay off in spades.
 If we are going to achieve happiness in big things, we must also develop the habit in little matters.

 Happiness is not a spontaneous occasion; it is a prevailing attitude.
 When the essentials practically take care of themselves, you have more time to savor the bliss of motherhood.
-Good habits are not only a gift to our lives now, but will serve as an example for our children for the rest of their lives.
+The right mindset and good habits are not only a gift to our lives now, but will serve as an example for our children for the rest of their lives.

 I used to wish I had the “perfect life” with no worries, a gigantic beautiful home, and frequent exotic family vacations.
-But these are notthe things we need for smoother, more enjoyable days.
-Real life can be made easier by merely establishing routines, making checklists, and building small habits.
+But these are not the things we need for smoother, more enjoyable days.
+Real-life can be made easier by merely knowing who you are, what your values are, and what your purpose in life is and then establishing routines, and building small habits to get you where you want to go!
+As John Maxwell warns, “If your habits don’t line up with your dream, then you need to either change your habits or change your dream.”
 Consciously create your habits, because they unconsciously dictate your life.

 Now, I’m not against gigantic beautiful homes and exotic travel.
 I just believe that happiness does not lie in having what you want, but rather in wanting what you have.
-I’m passionate about focusing on what brings us joy in life and systematizing essential tasks will help us to do just that.
+I’m passionate about focusing on what brings us joy in life and shifting our mindset and systematizing essential tasks will help us to do just that.

 As Maya Angelou noted, “Do the best you can until you know better.
 Then when you know better, do better.”